 I think most of you know that I do eat some limited sources of dairy.
 Specifically, homemade 24-hour yogurt and butter/ghee are the only dairy sources I can safely tolerate.
 In fact, homemade 24-hour yogurt is a major component of the Specific Carbohydrate Diet (SCD) and the reason I started making it in the first place.
-Culturing it for 24 hours ensures that all the lactose gets broken down and makes for a nice, sour yogurt.
+Culturing it for 24-hours ensures that all the lactose gets broken down and makes for a nice, sour yogurt.
 Generally, I make it with organic grass-fed whole milk, but sometimes I make it with pasture-raised half and half when I want something more decadent.
 The hardest part is waiting for it to culture and then waiting again for it to set overnight in the fridge.
 I tell you though, it is well worth the wait!
 This is unlike any yogurt you’ve ever tasted and thick by nature.
-It’s yogurt fit for the Gods.
-I enjoy it plain, with fruit or as a dessert garnish (whipped cream).
+It’s yogurt fit for the Gods and Goddesses!
+I enjoy it plain, with fruit or as a dessert garnish (used like whipped cream).

 For this specific recipe, you need a yogurt maker, but there are ways to make homemade yogurt without one too.
 I know there is an oven method, along with a heating pad method.
 I can attest that the heating pad method works, but is a pain in the butt if your heating pad automatically shuts off every two hours, like mine.
 I had to get up a few times in the night to turn the heating pad back on and after this escapade, I bought a yogurt maker.
 They’re pretty affordable and I’ve definitely gotten more than my money’s worth out of it.
 Specifically, this recipe uses the Yogourmet electric yogurt maker, so directions may differ slightly if you have another model.